Kunal627/rag-by-example/notebooks/chapter_02/01_data_prep.md

 ### Chunking Strategies

+LLMs typically struggle with very large documents, so it’s common practice to break text into smaller, manageable chunks.
+This makes retrieval and processing more efficient and ensures that context is preserved.

-LLMs can’t handle huge documents in one go, so we need to break text into **bite-sized chunks**.
-There are many ways to do this, but in this course, we’ll focus only on the techniques that have **proven effective in real-world RAG pipelines**.
+In this course, we’ll focus on chunking techniques that have proven effective in **real-world, domain-specific RAG pipelines**—where precision and relevance matter more than simply fitting text into a model’s context window.

-Here’s what works well:
+**Note:** Extremely large models with extended context windows can sometimes handle long documents directly.
+However, for **domain-specific tasks** (e.g., legal, medical, financial, or technical documents), chunking is still critical because it improves accuracy, reduces noise, and ensures that retrieval surfaces the most relevant information instead of overwhelming the model with unnecessary details.

 1. **Fixed-size chunks** – Split the text every *N* words or tokens.